 - Upload a copy of your OPT EAD

-- Click the "Apply for STEM OPT Extension" link to start your STEM application.
-You will be asked to identify you STEM Employer, provide additional information and upload a copy of form I-983 Training Plan.
+- Click the "Apply for STEM OPT Extension" link to start your application.
+You will be asked to identify your STEM employer, provide additional information and upload a copy of form I-983 Training Plan.

-The 2016 STEM Extension rule institutes significant changes for the F-1 OPT STEM Extension, including:
+2016 STEM Extension rule institutes significant changes for the F-1 STEM OPT Extension, including: